 acclaimed artist and sculptor Peter Randall-Page.

-Committed to supporting artist development and the creation of new work, regularly commissioning artists working across all art forms.
+The Arts Institute is committed to supporting artist development and the creation of new work, regularly commissioning artists working across all art forms.

 The Levinsky Gallery | 29 September 2020–24 January 2021